 modern reservations for Pamunkey and Mattaponi tribes are upstream from West Point, at the confluence of Mataponi and Pamunkey rivers

 Map Source: US Fish and Wildlife Service Wetlands Mapper

 Werowocomoco was never the capital of all Virginia.
-It was the capital of just the Algonquian paramount chiefdom.
-Powhatan controlled only a portion of Tidewater Virginia, mostly between the southern bank of "Powhatan's river" (today's James River) and the Potomac River near Aquia.
+It was the capital of just the Algonquian paramount chiefdom - Powhatan controlled only a portion of Tidewater Virginia, mostly between the southern bank of "Powhatan's river" (today's James River) and the Potomac River near Aquia.
 Before the English arrived, Powhatan had not consolidated control even over all territory on the peninsula between what we now call the James and York rivers.
-The Chickahominy tribe located on the Chickahominy River in the center of Powhatan's territory was allied with, but not controlled by him, in 1607.
+The Chickahominy tribe located on the Chickahominy River in the center of Powhatan's territory was allied with, but not controlled by him, when Jamestown was established in 1607.